johanbook/docs/docs/security/social_engineering.md

 # Social Engineering

 **Social Engineering** is a form of hacking where on convinces a user to willingly hand over some desired information.

-Purpose is stealing information, hack systems or desinformation.
+Purpose is often stealing information, hack systems or desinformation.

 If someone gives us something then we will be wanting to give something back.

 ## OSINT

-Gather information using public sources.
+**Open-source Intelligence** (**OSINT**) is the gathering of information using public sources.

 ## Illicitation